JordanMajd/MissionControl/README.md

 Optional steps:

 - Copy `Examples/examplebundle`, into your gamedata folder to test custom meshes and parts.
 This can be done manually or by running `./copy_examples.ps1`)
-- If you are developing your own mod I highly suggest install [UnityExplorer, IL2CPP version](https://github.com/sinai-dev/UnityExplorer)
+- If you are developing your own mod I highly suggest install [UnityExplorer, IL2CPP CoreCLR version](https://github.com/sinai-dev/UnityExplorer)
 - If your game path is different than mine you may want to update the paths in `build.ps1` and `copy_examples.ps1`

 ### Features